 The issue of domestic companies outsourcing services to organizations operating in other countries is a topic of political discussion in the United States, as well as in Europe, Asia Pacific and other regions in which we have clients.
 Some countries and special interest groups have expressed concerns about a perceived association between offshore outsourcing and the loss of jobs in the domestic economy.
 This has resulted in increased political and media attention, especially in the United States, where the subject of outsourcing and immigration reform has been a focus of the current presidential administration.
 It is possible that there could be a change in the existing laws that would restrict offshore outsourcing or impose new standards that have the effect of restricting the use of certain visas in the foreign outsourcing context.
-The measures that have been enacted to date are generally directed at restricting the ability of government agencies to outsource work to offshore business service providers.
-These measures have not had a significant effect on our business because governmental agencies are not a focus of our operations.
-However, some legislative proposals would, for example, require contact centers to disclose their geographic locations, require notice to individuals whose personal information is disclosed to non-US affiliates or subcontractors, require disclosures of companies' foreign outsourcing practices, or restrict US private sector companies that have federal government contracts, federal grants or guaranteed loan programs from outsourcing their services to offshore service providers.
-Potential changes in tax laws, such as the border adjustment tax under consideration in the US, may also increase the overall costs of outsourcing or affect the balance of offshore and onshore business services.
+The measures that have been enacted to date are generally directed at restricting the ability of government agencies are not a focus of our operations.
+However, some legislative proposals would, for example, require contact centers to disclose their geographic locations, require notice to individuals whose personal information is disclosed to non-US affiliates or subcontractors, require disclosures of cursoning practices, or restrict US private sector companies that have federal government contracts, federal grants or guaranteed loan programs from outsourcing their services to offshore service providers.
+Potential changes in tax laws, including the implementation of the 2017 US Tax Reforms enacted on December 22, 2017 with an effective date of January 1, 2018, may also increase the overall costs of outsourcing or adonshore business services.
+We are still analyzing certain aspects of the 2017 US Tax Reforms.
 Such legislation could have an adverse impact on the economics of outsourcing for private companies in the US, which could in turn have an adverse impact on our business with US clients.